 As we continue to bask in the hottest and driest summer for decades, the cold winter weather may feel like it’s a million miles away.
 Before we know it however, the autumn will be here and the nights will begin to draw in.
 As the temperatures start to fall it’s more important than ever to ensure that your boiler is in the best working order.
 Arranging a service now will ensure that you’re ready for when the winter arrives.

-So, your boiler’s been serviced and your plumbing’s in tip top condition.
+So, you’ve had your annual boiler service and your plumbing’s in tip top condition.
 You’re ready for winter but are you using your central heating in the most cost effective and efficient way?
 Have you ever asked yourself, ‘what temperature should my combi boiler be set at for central heating?’
 If so, you wouldn’t be alone.

 When it comes to heating controls, many people just turn it on and hope for the best.
 If you do this, however, you’ll be spending more money than you need and using your boiler in the most inefficient way.
 So, what is the ideal temperature for central heating?
 Let’s take a closer look.